andimiya/bubble-sort/README.md

 ### Pseudocode

 ```
+/* look through the array from start to finish - use a loop */
 for i ← 1 to length(A)
     j ← i
     while j > 0 and A[j-1] > A[j]